Heide Park Resort

 When the summer holidays are over, theme parks tend to get a lot more enjoyable.
 Low crowds and the absence of children form the most ideal conditions for an amusement park visit.
 That’s why we use the first day of the new school session to travel to Heide Park.
 This is one of Germany’s biggest theme parks and they have an enormous variety of family attractions, thrill rides and roller coasters.

-Coaster enthusiasts have a few reasons to put Heide Park on their bucket list.
-The park is home to Krake (a nicely decorated B&M dive coaster), a smooth wing coaster called Flug der Dämonen, a large bobsled coaster manufactured by Mack Rides and Colossos.
-Colossos may be the main reason to visit Heide Park: this is one of the biggest rollercoasters and it’s famous for its powerful drops and insane airtime.
-However, personally, I didn’t like Colossos that much.
-Nowadays, the ride isn’t as smooth as it used to be and the lay-out is everything but surprising.
-Also, theming is very limited: Colossos is themed with a broken Statue of Liberty copy… that’s it.
+Coaster enthusiasts have a few reasons to put Heide Park on their bucket lists.
+The park is home to Krake (a nicely decorated B&M Dive Machine), a smooth Wing Coaster called Flug der Dämonen, a large bobsled coaster manufactured by Mack Rides and Colossos.
+Colossos may be the main reason to visit Heide Park: this is one of Europe’s largest roller coasters and it’s famous for its powerful drops and insane airtime.
+However, personally I didn’t like Colossos that much.
+The ride isn’t as smooth as it used to be and the layout is everything but surprising.
+Also, theming was very limited during my most recent visit.
+Luckily, the ride received a major refurbishment including new theming in 2019.

-If you’re searching for thrill rides and spectacular rollercoasters, then Heide Park is one of Germany’s finest destinations.
+If you’re searching for thrill rides and spectacular roller coasters, then Heide Park is one of Germany’s finest destinations.
 However, if you’re in need of an immersive theme park experience, you’d better find another place to go.
 Heide Park has a better atmosphere than most Cedar Fair or Six Flags parks, but this isn’t at the same level as Europa-Park or Phantasialand.